Marketing Strategy of MEESHO 2021 | How did it become a Billion dollar company?

 When it comes to campaigning, MEESHO takes to TVC and social media profoundly.
 We see below two TVC advertisements that gained popularity for the company and the message they build to get across.

 My Store My Story

 Although MEESHO campaigns a lot through social media platforms, their TVC campaigns have a great deal of audience as well.
 The TVC campaign #MyStoreMyStory exhibits a storyline for empowerment that correlates with their brand ordeal.
-MEESHO has approximately 17 million distributors, 15 million of them are women, and 60,000 suppliers on its network, which has over a million dealers.
+MEESHO has approximately 17 million distributors, 15 million women, and 60,000 suppliers on its network, which has over a million dealers.
 Hence, it brings into perspective the campaign towards their women audience.

 The hardships of being a homemaker and being addressed by different names but the company creating an identity for women themselves was a campaign structure that DDB Mudra powered through.
 This entails the social barriers that women have to uphold to keep intact for the family and hence can also generate an income by doing a work they love.
 That wraps in up with the final ending line of ‘Not just a homemaker, a Meesho Entrepreneur’, as a slogan hold.